branbg99/App-contest-Project/backups/snapshot-20251025_135621-nodata/README.md

 - Toggle: Click `Terminal` (to the left of the DB banner in the header) to switch to a split layout with a taller diagnostics terminal.
 - The terminal logs DB/banner updates and auto-scrolls; preference persists across refresh.

-Paper Chat vs Agents (UI2)
+Paper Chat (UI2) + Enlarge
-- Per‑result paper chat: Every result has an `AI` button that opens a clean chat for that single paper (no agent controls).
-The server loads paper context automatically (LaTeX preferred, chunks fallback).
+- Results show an `AI` button that opens a right-side chat for that specific paper (ephemeral session).
-- Agents panel: In the search bar there is an `Agents` button.
-This opens a dedicated “Agent Mission” view with Top‑N control and a `Run Agents` button.
-  - Single Agent, sequential: reads Top‑N papers in the displayed order (respects current sorting) with fresh context per paper.
-  - Large read budget: attempts to read the full paper (LaTeX text) where possible.
-  - Results: streams FOUND/NOT_FOUND with exact quotes and [paperId] citations.
-  - Offline excerpts: if the model is unavailable, the agent extracts likely relevant sentences from the local LaTeX text and reports those.
-  - Context meter: shows approximate characters and tokens consumed across the mission.
+- The chat panel embeds the modular chat UI and loads paper context automatically (LaTeX preferred, vectors fallback).
+- Send messages via the input bar or Ctrl/Cmd+Enter; responses render as styled bubbles with math/code support.
+- Enlarge: Use the `Enlarge` button in the chat header to toggle to a larger preset size; click `Restore` to return to default.
+  - The layout responds: the left column (search/results) adjusts accordingly.
+  - Sizing uses CSS vars (`--chat-width`, `--chat-height`) with default 480px/65vh and large 720px/85vh.

 Known Notes (Chat Size)
 - Drag-to-resize was removed in favor of a simpler Enlarge/Restore button.